 Throughout Navratri, we exchanged visits with my friend’s neighbors and relatives.
 One particular day, we had over 8 houses to visit all over the city, so we decided to rent a car in Chennai for half the day.
 These social visits were really enjoyable and hiring a cab made covering all this ground so much easier.
 The women also exchange little goodie bags of coconut, sweets, beetle leaves etc. There was a special kind of sweet for the occasion called Sundal- made of groundnuts, chickpeas, and sometimes sweetened with jaggery.

-On the last day, the dolls were taken off the steps and packed up in boxes for next year; some of the older ones were kept aside to be decommissioned.
+On the last day in Chennai, the dolls were taken off the steps and packed up in boxes for next year; some of the older ones were kept aside to be decommissioned.
 Practicing this ritual over the years, my friend’s in-laws had gathered a doll collection worth showcasing in a museum!

 Arranging dolls is an extremely creative and intuitive process- from choosing the shapes, sizes, characters, to dressing them up and placing them in a specific scenario.
 With my bestie by my side, the entire activity seemed like a total recall of childhood memories.